skeletknight/skeletknight/README.md

 - 👋 Hi, I’m @skeletknight
 - 👀 I’m interested in game developing
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning c++ and python and java

 <!---
 skeletknight/skeletknight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.